Africa (Rose Laurens song): Chart performance

 "Africa" was a commercial success, reaching number one in Austria, and remained for 16 weeks in the top twenty.
 In Norway, it charted for 15 weeks in the top ten, including a peak at number two for two weeks.
 It also appeared for ten weeks in the top 15 in Switzerland, with a peak at number two.
 In West Germany, "Africa" charted for 23 weeks and peaked at number three in its fourth week.
 In France, there was no official singles chart then, but it reached Platinum status with a million copies sold.

 Cover versions

 In 1983, German singer Ingrid Peters cover the song in German-language under the title "Afrika", which peaked at number 41 on the German Singles Chart.
-In 1993, the song was covered in English by Swiss duet Powerzone in an Euro house version; it reached number 18 on the Swiss Singles Chart and charted weeks.
+In 1993, the song was covered in English by Swiss duet Powerzone in a Euro house version; it reached number 18 on the Swiss Singles Chart and charted for five weeks.